How much do we rely on WiFi?

 Infographic with text 'on average it takes you four minutes to make a cup of tea.
 Now make 198 cups of tea, that's how long you spend online a day.

-During adulthood, Brits will spend 223,015 hours online throughout their career, which equates to 9292 whole days, or 25 years!
+During adulthood, Brits will spend 223,015 hours online throughout their career.
+This equates to 9,292 whole days, or 25 years!

 Infographic with text - Brits spend 25 years of their working lifetime online

-If we consider the average British life expectancy of 81 years, the average Brit is looking at spending 312,805 hours online, which equates to almost 36 years, another decade online just in retirement.
+If we consider the average British life expectancy of 81 years, the average Brit will spend 312,805 hours online, which equates to almost 36 years, another decade online just in retirement.

 Infographic with text - The average person spends up to 36 years of their life online

-Recent Ofcom research suggests that nearly a quarter of five-seven-year-olds have a smartphone, and screen time doesn’t seem to be decreasing for future generations anytime soon…
+Recent Ofcom research suggests that nearly a quarter of five to seven-year-olds have a smartphone, and screen time doesn’t seem to be decreasing for future generations anytime soon

 Infographics with text - Gen Alpha kids are expected to spend over 37 years of their life online

-In a world where every minute counts, businesses can't afford to overlook the importance of reliable connectivity, especially for constantly moving employees.
+In a world where every minute counts, businesses can't afford to overlook the importance of reliable connectivity, especially for employees who are constantly on the move.
 This includes ensuring smooth virtual meetings, facilitating real-time collaboration, and allowing employees to maximise travel time.

 Infographic stating the best and worst train operators for Wi-Fi in the UK